 Ah, but that was then, and this is now.
-Shergold’s tumor was successfully removed in March 1991, and this lad (born 24 June 1979) is now a healthy young man.
-However, like the implements in the Sorcerer’s Apprentice, the cards and letters have proved impossible to stop — they just keep rolling in.
+Shergold's tumor was successfully removed in March 1991, and this lad (born 24 June 1979) grew into a healthy young man.
+However, like the implements in the Sorcerer's Apprentice, the cards and letters have proved impossible to stop — they just keep rolling in.
 Several versions of the Craig Shergold appeal still circulate, and almost every one of them now asks for business cards, not greeting cards.
 (In yet another form of the same hoax, compliments slips are solicited.)

 The child's name also gets munged on a regular basis.
 "Craig Shelford" and "Craig Stafford" and "Craig Sheppard" and "Greg Sherwood" are common variations, but there's a double handful of similar-sounding names out there too.
 With some of the names, it's difficult at first to be sure if they're Shergold mungings ("John Craig" comes immediately to mind.
 And yes, it is.)
 In those cases, a quick look at the address where the cards or slips are to be mailed will settle matters — many Shergold appeals direct mail to an address on Selby, Selsby, or Shelby Road.
 (The real Craig Shergold did at one time live on Shelby Road in Carshalton, England.
 The family has since left that address.)